ZippyMagician/AsciiDots/README.md

 | "" or '' | Marks a string that the value or print command can use |

 *NOTE*: Currently the `\` character is broken and will not work in the interpreter.
 If anyone has any solutions, please contact me on github!<br>
-If there is any functionality missing (Workes on the [official website](https://asciidots.herokuapp.com) and doesn't work here) then please leave an issue on github with the code that should work!
+If there is any functionality missing (Works on the [official website](https://asciidots.herokuapp.com) and doesn't work here) then please leave an issue on github with the code that should work!
 Thanks :)

 ## Installation
 Run